gfujii-cmd/gfujii-cmd/README.md

 - 🔭 I’m currently working on a app
 - 🌱 I’m currently learning web development.
 - 🎓 Starting to learn about cybersecurity and etichal hacking.
-- 🎓 Skills with Java, C, C# and basic knowledge in ASP.NET MVC
+- 🎓 Skills with Java, C, C# and basic knowledge in ASP.NET MVC, Python and Bash
 - 📫 How to reach me: gui.fujii@outlook.com
 - ⚡ Fun fact: I love penguins!